- Recreational and non-recreational fires are permitted between 6:00 pm-8:00 am from April 1 to October 31.

 - Ensure that all burning is conducted safely and in accordance with the local outdoor burning by-law.

-The current fire danger is currently set to Moderate.
+The current fire danger is currently set to High.

-Small fires are permitted in most areas of Muskoka keeping in mind that NO DAYTIME BURNING is allowed.
+Extreme caution must be taken with all open flames.
+Small fires are permitted in most areas of Muskoka keeping in mind that no daytime burning is allowed.
 You must have adequate tools and water to extinguish the fire if the need arises and you must be with your fire at all times.
+Ensure any campfires are fully extinguished.

 Consult with your local by-law department for outdoor burning regulations in your municipality.